Ogeon/rustful/README.md

 [![Build Status](https://travis-ci.org/Ogeon/rustful.png?branch=master)](https://travis-ci.org/Ogeon/rustful)

-A light RESTful web micro-framework for Rust.
+A light web micro-framework for Rust.
 The main purpose of rustful is to create a simple, modular and non-intrusive foundation for HTTP applications.
 It has a mainly stateless structure, which naturally allows it to run both as one single server and as multiple instances in a cluster.